red-scorp/DOT-SHIM/README.md

 My DOT-SHIM (mini-HAT) for Raspberry Pi.

 Some time ago I have tried to attach something self-made schematics to a zero Pi with some limited success.
-Now I've designed a 2.54mm raster board for DIY applications.
+Here I've designed a 2.54mm raster board for DIY applications.

 Some useful links: